RaviKMalhotra/CCSP/Domain 4 - Cloud Applications Security/Domain 4 Important Questions 3.md

 ### [knowledge Important] Question # 87 - 	Pete is reviewing his environment based on the OWASP Cloud Native Application Security Top 10.
 He knows that container configuration is a top concern and has [identified that his containers currently run as root].
 How can he remediate this issue?
 A.  Set the operating system to prevent root logins.
 B.	Set a non-privileged user as the container owner.
-C.	Set a non-privileged user as the process owner.
+C.	**Set a non-privileged user as the process owner**.
 D.	Use multifactor authentication for the root user.

 Answer: C

-### Question # 88 - Jessica’s quality assurance testing process involves identifying software flaws, including business logic flaws and other coding mistakes.
+### Question # 88 - Jessica’s [quality assurance testing process] involves identifying [software flaws, including business logic flaws and other coding mistakes].
 What type of testing should she perform to most effectively identify underlying code quality issues?
 A.	Static testing.
 B.	Black box testing.
 C.	Dynamic testing.